ghostoninternet/PhucPhuc-Vault/React Basic - Meta Front-end Coursera/Week 2 - React Basic.md

 # Dynamic events and how to handle them
->The process by which the HTML button communicates to the JS event handler to execute some code and respond to the event action is known as triggering.
+>The process by which the HTML button communicates to the JS event handler to execute some code and respond to the event action is known as **triggering**.
 >
 >In **React code**, events are handled using **JSX event attributes**, which are very similar to HTML event attributes.
 Example:
 >			`<HTML>onclick` = `<JSX>onClick`